5 Things to Know About Inman Park

 You Won’t See it All in One Day

 Surrounded by art, historical homes, shops, studios, restaurants, trails, and playgrounds, you will want to come back and explore Inman Park multiple times.
 Visit at different times of the year, come for a date night, picnic with the kids, or try a new part of the neighborhood each trip.
 It is also a 10-minute drive to other Atlanta attractions, including Zoo Atlanta and Oakland Cemetery.
-Or take Marta a couple of stops from Inman Park to Decatur or toward downtown Atlanta to the Martin Luther King Historic Site and other attractions including the College Football Hall of Fame and the Georgia Aquarium.
+Or take Marta a couple of stops from Inman Park to Decatur or toward downtown Atlanta to the Martin Luther King Historic Site and other attractions including the Chick-fil-A Fan College Football Hall of Fame and the Georgia Aquarium.

 – Shelly Gable